MIDI

 NOTE2: configuring the midi keyboard send to VR on channels 5-10, 12, 14, 15 will play the ‘VR hidden GM2 sounds’ (se abouve).

-– now you should be able to play VR sounds with the midi keyboard
+– now you should be able to play VR sounds with the midi keyboard - If you want to use the midi keyboard exclusively for playing VR GM2 sounds:

 – on VR, open VR menu, scroll to ‘MIDI’, scroll to ‘MIDI IN Mode’ and set to ‘MODE 1’